nikolaydubina/go-recipes/README.md

 ### [⏫](#contents)➡ Run Go function in shell

-This is short and convenient for Go one-liners.
+Run Go one-liners.
 This tool will print to stdout the return of a function call. — [@natefinch](https://github.com/natefinch)

 ```